-Two customers accounted for 41% of our revenues for 2022, two customers accounted for 27% of our revenues for 2021 and one customer accounted for 23% of our revenues for 2020.
-No other customer accounted for 10% or more of our revenues in 2022, 2021 and 2020.
+One customer accounted for 35% of our revenues for 2023, two customers accounted for 41% of our revenues for 2022 and two customers accounted for 27% of our revenues for 2021.
+No other customers accounted for 10% or more of our revenues in 2023, 2022 and 2021.
+Also, two customers accounted for 50% of our gross accounts receivable as of December 31, 2023, and three customers accounted for 53% of our gross accounts receivable as of December 31, 2022.
+We generally do not require collateral or other security to support accounts receivable.
 See the discussion in "Risk Factors" under Item 1A for more information about risks associated with customer concentration and contractual provisions.

-International revenues accounted for approximately 50%, 55% and 58% of our total revenues for 2022, 2021 and 2020, respectively.
+International revenues accounted for approximately 44%, 50% and 55% of our total revenues for 2023, 2022 and 2021, respectively.
 We base these calculations on the geographic location of where the work is performed or where the customer is located.
-Revenues from customers by geographic area based on the location of the customers' work sites for our last two fiscal years can be found in Note 13, "Customer and Geographic Information" to the consolidated financial statements.
+Revenues from customers by geographic area based on the location of the customers' work sites for the last three fiscal years can be found in Note 11, "Customer and Geographic Information" to the consolidated financial statements.
 Additional discussion regarding the risks associated with international operations can be found under Item 1A, "Risk Factors".